 - Be a resident of NSW

-- Intend to enrol or already be enrolled in a bachelors degree leading to a four-year university early childhood teaching qualification recognised by the Australian Children's Education and Care Quality Authority (ACECQA)
+- Intend to enrol or already be enrolled in a bachelors degree leading to a four-year equivalent bachelor level early childhood education teaching qualification (or similar), recognised by the Australian Children's Education and Care Quality Authority (ACECQA)

 - Not be in receipt of any other scholarship funding related to the course for which the scholarship is sought, with the exception of:

 - Scholars currently taking part in the ECED Rural and Remote ECT scholarship program who satisfy the remaining criteria.
 These scholars will be invited to transfer into the first round of the program.
 Further payments for these scholars will be adjusted according to payments already received under the Rural and Remote scholarship program.

 Applications are open via SmartyGrants from 5 September 2018 to 7 December 2018.

 - Verified copy of proof of identity

 - Details of the degree in which they intend to enrol in/are enrolled in

 - A supporting statement detailing motivation to engage in early childhood education as a career

 - Details of any prior early childhood qualifications

 - Details of employment if currently employed within an early childhood education service.